September 1 2018

-FAIRMONT — For 15 years, Sew Chic LLC has been offering great customer service to both locals and out-of-staters.
+FAIRMONT — For 22 years, Sew Chic LLC has been offering great customer service to both local and out-of-state quilters.

-Sew Chic, which opened on Sept.
-9, 1996, is celebrating its 15th anniversary during the entire month of September.
-The shop is located about a quarter of a mile off Exit 139 of Interstate 79 in Meadowdale.
+Sew Chic opened on Sept.
+9, 1996, and is celebrating it's 22nd anniversary during September..
+The shop is located about a quarter of a mile off Exit 139 of Interstate 79 at 348 Meadowdale Road, Fairmont, WV.
 Customers can look for the red barn near Gabriel Brothers.

-Sue Henderson, the owner, said she has been sewing since she was 14 years old.
+Sue Henderson, the owner, said she has been sewing since she was 14 years old and made all her clothing.

-She sewed clothes for her daughter and even made her daughter’s wedding gown.
+She also sewed clothing for her daughter's including her wedding gown.

 In December 1995, Henderson lost her job with a public utility due to downsizing.
 She began doing alterations out of her home and then decided to open up a storefront.